 Yes.
 VISA’s are country-specific documents that authorize individuals to enter foreign territories within specified time constraints.
 The University deems VISA requirements as a necessary business expense relative to the business trip.

 - The University has verbally approved my out-of-country travel; now what should I

-A Travel Authorization (TA) form should be completed with a memorandum explaining the business purpose of the travel attached.
+A Travel Authorization Request (TA) form should be completed with a memorandum explaining the business purpose of the travel attached.
 The TA and memorandum must be signed by your chain of command, including approval from the President.

 - May I receive an advance for my international travel?

 An amount equal to 80% of estimated expenditures will be allowed as an advance when traveling international.
 Students traveling under individual authorizations or an employee who is responsible for disbursing all funds for student travel may be advanced 100% of the authorization.
 If you receive an advance, the University creates an accounts receivable in your name.
 The total amount advanced must be accounted for by submitting appropriate supporting documentation of the expense with the travel claim.
 No advance should exceed actual expenses; however, should this happen, the excess money must be returned immediately by the employee to the Business Office for deposit as a credit against the advanced receivable on your account.
 A duplicate copy of the receipt must be attached to the travel claim to show the returned funds.

 - Will a boarding pass serve as proof of airfare purchase?

 No. A boarding pass is not sufficient documentation for an airline ticket.
 A paid receipt must be submitted with the travel claim for reimbursement of airfare.